MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/upgrading/migrating-security/index.md

 If your application has an application security test that includes checks (realms) that you still want to keep at the application level after the migration to 8.0, you can configure a mandatory scope for the application.
 When an application tries to access a protected resource, it has to pass the security checks that are mapped to the mandatory scope in addition to the checks mapped to the scope protecting the resource.

-To define a mandatory scope for an application, select the application version in the MobileFirst console, select the Security tab and click the Add to Scope button.
+To define a mandatory scope for an application, select the application version in the {{ site.data.keys.mf_console }}, select the Security tab and click the Add to Scope button.
 You can include in the scope any predefined or custom security checks, or mapped scope elements.
 ### Access token expiration
  Check the value of the Access Token Expiration property in application-descriptor.xml file.
 The default value in both version 7.1 and version 8.0 is 3600 seconds, so unless your application has a different value defined in the application descriptor file, you don’t have to change anything.
-To set the expiration value in 8.0, navigate to the application version page in the MobileFirst console, select the security tab, and enter the value in the Maximum Token-expiration Period field.
+To set the expiration value in 8.0, navigate to the application version page in the {{ site.data.keys.mf_console }}, select the security tab, and enter the value in the Maximum Token-expiration Period field.
 ### User identity realm
 In MobileFirst 7.1, authentication realms may be configured as user identity realms.
 Applications that use OAuth authentication flow use the `userIdentityRealms` property in the application descriptor file to define an ordered list of user identity realms.
 In applications that use the classic Worklight authentication flow (non OAuth), the attribute `isInternalUserId` indicates whether the realm is a user identity realm.
-These configurations are no longer needed in MobileFirst 8.0.
-In MobileFirst 8.0, the active user identity is set by the last security check that called the `setActiveUser` method.
+These configurations are no longer needed in {{ site.data.keys.product_adj }} 8.0.
+In {{ site.data.keys.product_adj }} 8.0, the active user identity is set by the last security check that called the `setActiveUser` method.
 If your security check extends the abstract base class `UserAuthenticationSecurityCheck`, like the UserLogin security check in our sample application, the base class takes care for setting the active user.
 ### Device identity realm
 In 7.1 applications there must be a realm that is defined as a device identity realm.
 No migration is needed for this configuration in 8.0.
-In MobileFirst 8.0, the device identity isn’t associated with a security check.
+In {{ site.data.keys.product_adj }} 8.0, the device identity isn’t associated with a security check.
 The device information is registered as part of the client registration flow, which occurs on the first time the client attempts to access a protected resource.
 ## Summary
 In this tutorial we covered only the basic steps required to migrate the security artifacts of existing applications from previous versions.
 We encourage you to [learn more about the new security framework](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/authentication-and-security/) and take advantage of additional features that were not covered here.